stephengold/jme3-utilities/README.md

 SkyControl is a reusable sky simulation for jMonkeyEngine games.

-Adding it to an existing JME3 project should be a simple six-step process:
+Adding it to an existing JME3 project should be a simple 6-step process:
  1. Add the SkyControl JAR to the classpath.
  2. Disable any existing sky which might interfere with SkyControl.
  3. Add a SkyControl instance to some node in the scene graph.